What is a Limit Order?

-A limit order is an order that you place on the order book with a specific limit price or better.
+A limit order is an order that you place on the order book with a specific limit price.
 The limit price is determined by you.
-So when you place a limit order, the trade will only be executed if the market price reaches your limit price.
+So when you place a limit order, the trade will only be executed if the market price reaches your limit price (or better).
 Therefore, you may use limit orders to buy at a lower price or to sell at a higher price than the current market price.

 Unlike market orders, where trades are executed instantly at the current market price, limit orders are placed on the order book and are not executed immediately, meaning that you save on fees as a market maker.